-This course exposes participants to the fundamentals of information security.
-The course will cover a wide variety of foundational topics of information security; cyber security; application, data and operating system security; securing virtual environments; cloud and mobile security; network security; the Internet of Things; and staying safe on online.
-The course will also explore current cyber threats including phishing scams, zero day exploits, man-in-the-middle (MiTM) attacks, IP spoofing, malware and Trojan exploits, and physical security exploits.
+This course exposes participants to information security controls.
+The course will cover technology controls through a wide variety of foundational topics of information security; cyber security; application, data and operating system security; securing virtual environments; cloud and mobile security; network security; the Internet of Things; and staying safe online.
+The course will also use case studies to explore current cyber threats including phishing scams, zero day exploits, man-in-the-middle (MiTM) attacks, IP spoofing, malware and Trojan exploits, and physical security exploits.
 By the end of the course, participants will have an understanding of critical information security topics, and will be able to make strategic decisions and advise on issues and trends.

 Incident Management and Response

-This course examines the potential liability and reporting requirements of a company following a data breach, including class actions, shareholder derivative lawsuits, and government imposed sanctions.
-It explores damage to corporate reputation, customer trust, and loss of sales.
-It also covers computer crimes, law enforcement’s role in cyber attacks, and threats to national security.
+This course examines the potential liability and reporting requirements of a company following a data breach, including class actions, contracts litigation, shareholder derivative lawsuits, and government imposed investigations and sanctions.
 Course materials are drawn from recent high-profile cases.

 - Explain the various legal liabilities a company may face following a cybersecurity breach.
 This will include both civil liability and criminal liability.